FraLaz1971/pybeginner/README.md

 - README --> this file, contains explanations about the programs
 ## How to run the examples
+you can use your favourite IDE (Integrated Desktop Environment) like python IDLE, PyCharm, Visual Studio Code, Kdevelop, geany, ... or a console character terminal.
 ### Using python IDLE
 All the examples can be run using a Graphical User Interface based tool or Integrated Development Environment, the most